-Rationale: Most previous work on the nature of contaminant binding to soil organic matter has utilized C-labeled compounds to reconstruct the fate of contaminants introduced into a soil system.
-Essentially all of these studies have stopped at the point of assigning a fraction of the bound-radioactivity to one of the humic fractions of soil organic matter; no studies have been able to characterize the actual nature of bound residues or the nature of their interaction with a humic material.
-The humin fraction of humic substances is usually the predominant organic-carbon in a soil, and a significant fraction of most anthropogenic organic compounds bind rapidly and, in many cases, irreversibly to it.
+Rationale: Most previous work on the nature of contaminant binding to soil organic matter has utilized 14C-labeled compounds to reconstruct the fate of contaminants introduced into a soil system.
+Essentially all of these studies have stopped at the point of assigning a fraction of the bound-radioactivity to one of the humic fractions of soil organic matter; no studies have been able to characterize the actual nature of bound-residues or the nature of their interaction with a humic material.
+The humin fraction of humic substances is usually the predominant organic material in most soils; humin organic-carbon typically represents more than 50% of the total organic-carbon in a soil, and a significant fraction of most anthropogenic organic compounds bind rapidly and, in many cases, irreversibly to it.
 Yet, despite these compelling reasons for a detailed understanding of the nature of contaminant binding to humin, very little is known about its environmental chemistry.

 Approach: This study will utilize a new technique that not only isolates humin but, for the first time, permits the separation of humin's organic components from its inorganic component and fractionates the organic components into recognized compound classes.
-Carbon-14 and carbon-13 labeled contaminants; the polynuclear aromatic hydrocarbons napthalene, phananthrene, and benzo[a]pyrene; and the polychlorinated biphenyls 4,4'-dichlorobiphenyl and 2,2',5,5'-tetrachlorobiphenyl will be incubated with two soils of different composition in separate experiments.
+Carbon-14 and carbon-13 labeled contaminants; the polynuclear aromatic hydrocarbons naphthalene, phananthrene, and benzo[a]pyrene; and the polychlorinated biphenyls 4,4'-dichlorobiphenyl and 2,2',5,5'-tetrachlorobiphenyl will be incubated with two soils of different composition in separate experiments.
 Organic components of the soil will be isolated by a combination of traditional and MIBK methods.
 Humin will be fractionated into its components using the MIBK method.
-Using ultrafiltration, scintillation counting, and C CPMAS NMR, the organic matter will be fractionated and the qualitative and quantitative nature of contaminant binding to humin assessed.
+Using ultrafiltration, scintillation counting, and 13C CPMAS NMR, the organic matter will be fractionated and the qualitative and quantitative nature of contaminant binding to humin assessed.
 The role of lipids in contaminant binding to humin will be investigated utilizing column adsorption studies with humin from which first the lipids and then the humic component have been selectively removed.
 These results will be evaluated in light of the partitioning model of contaminant sorption to soil organic matter.

 Status: Many of the objectives of this research have been met.
 Experiments have shown that PAHs and PCBs irreversibly bind primarily with the humin fraction of soil organic matter.
 The bound PAHs and PCBs preferentially associate with the bound-lipid component.
 PAH binding to soil organic matter and humin is nonlinear which indicates site-specific interactions.
 This is in contrast to the generally cited partitioning model which describes hydrophobic organic contaminant interaction with soil organic matter as a solute partitioning phenomenon.
 Removal of lipids decreases the tendency of PAHs and PCBs to form bound residues.
 The work on this project includes collaboration with R.C.
 Sims and J.K.C.
-Nieman, Utah State University, to apply the MIBK method to the fractionate-bound PAH residues in soil from an actual contaminated soil.
+Nieman, Utah State University, to apply the MIBK method to the fractionate bound-PAH residues in soil from an actual contaminated soil.
 A comparison of the MIBK method and the traditional alkaline extraction method for fractionating soil organic matter has been prepared based on the work done in this study.
-Experiments designed to provide insight into the binding phenomena and the parameters that control it are underway and will be completed in this project year.
-This project is in its fourth year.
+This project was completed in May 1999.

-Technology Transfer and Outreach: Several papers covering the results of this research have been presented at technical conferences.
+Technology Transfer and Outreach: Several papers covering results of this research have been presented at technical conferences.
 One article has been published in a peer-reviewed scientific journal and four additional articles have been submitted for publication.
 This research is included in the written proceedings of three different technical conferences.